sid42/rcuckoo/README.md

 # Cuckoo Filter implementation in Rust
 As shown in https://www.cs.cmu.edu/~dga/papers/cuckoo-conext2014.pdf

-A Cuckoo filter is a probabilistic data structure which is used to query for set membership.
-When asked if an element exists in a set, a Cuckoo filter returns either a definite no (definitely does not exist in set) or a ¯\\_(ツ)_/¯ (element might exist in set).
-Cuckoo filters are optimised for space by forfeiting a definite yes / no response.
-In a practical setting, the number of bits to represent set membership for an element can be reduced from 128 bits (eg. UUID) to just 3-7 bits (8 bits in this implementation).
-A practical use of Cuckoo filters is in avoiding network calls to a DB/cache to check for set membership; large sets of elements can now be stored in application memory and membership can be queried much faster.
-(This technique is used in NoSQL databases to check if a requested key exists in the underlying data structures / disk)
+A Cuckoo filter is a type of probabilistic data structure designed to efficiently query set membership.
+Instead of providing a definite yes or no response when asked if an element exists in a set, a Cuckoo filter returns either a definite no (meaning the element definitely does not exist in the set) or a ¯\\(ツ)/¯ (meaning the element might exist in the set).
+This allows for optimized space usage, as the number of bits needed to represent set membership for an element can be reduced from 128 bits (as in the case of UUIDs) to just 3-7 bits (8 bits in this implementation).

+Cuckoo filters are especially useful in practical settings where large sets of elements need to be stored in application memory and queried for membership quickly, without making frequent network calls to a database or cache.
+For example, NoSQL databases often use Cuckoo filters to check if a requested key exists in the underlying data structures or disk.
+By forfeiting a definite yes or no response, Cuckoo and Bloom filters optimise for space efficiency.

 ## Usage
 As seen in `tests/tests.rs`